juttle/juttle-gmail-adapter/docs/adapter_impl_notes.md

 This page talks about implementation details of writing adapters.
 If you want to write your own adapter for your own backend, use this document as a guide.

-For this document, we'll use the Gmail Adapter as an example.
+For this document, we'll use the Gmail adapter as an example.
 In this case, the backend consists a set of email messages.
 Each message contains a timestamp (when the message was received) and fields (email headers such as ``From:``, ``To:``, ``Subject:``, the message body, etc).
-The Gmail API supports [search expressions](https://support.google.com/mail/answer/7190?hl=en) that select messages based on date, headers, or a free-text search on the message contents.
+The [Gmail API](https://www.npmjs.com/package/googleapis) supports [search expressions](https://support.google.com/mail/answer/7190?hl=en) that select messages based on date, headers, or a full-text search on the message contents.

 As of 2015-12-23, the adapter implementation doesn't *exactly* match this description.
 For example, the adapter doesn't yet support filtering expressions or live programs.
 However, the notes still do a good job of illustrating the concepts.

 The adapter's job is to interpret the options included in the juttle ``read`` command into a set of matching email messages, construct json objects representing those messages, and pass them to the Juttle Runtime by calling ``emit()``.
+(Adapters can also support ``write`` commands, but the Gmail adapter only supports reads).

 More sophisticated adapters work together with the juttle optimizer to push aggregation operations directly into the backend.
 For example, to count the number of messages in a given time period you could simply fetch all the messages and have the juttle program perform the counting.
 But it would be more efficient to count the number of messages via Gmail APIs and simply return the count instead.